Paravortices: loop braid representations with both generators involutive: Discussion

 Although we have dealt \ppmm{exclusively} with the rank $2$ setting of $4\times 4$ matrices $(R,S)$ yielding local $\MD_n$ representations, we have seen that these representations have some intriguing features.
 From the paraparticles-to-paravortices perspective, having infinite image unitary representations is already a stark difference.
 On the other hand, the semi-direct product structure of $\MD'_n\cong\MD_n$ precludes universality in the sense of dense images.

 There are at least two generalisations that our work suggests: firstly, one could move up in dimension--looking at the rank $3$ situation of pairs of involutive $9\times 9$ matrices satisfying the $\LB_n$ relations.
 While no classification of Yang-Baxter operators in rank $3$ exists, the involutive solutions \ppmm{needed for our approach} might be accessible.
 Secondly, one might consider local $\LB$ representations for which $R^3=I$.
-This seems significantly harder--we do not have a simple description of the corresponding quotient groups of $\LB_n$.
+We note that the quotient of the braid groups $B_n$ by the relation $(\sigma_i)^3=1$ is only finite for $n\leq 5$ \cite{Coxeterbanff} in counter distinction with the $(\sigma_i)^2=1$ case, thus we anticipate this to be more complicated.

 \ignore{{